igr/blog/src/content/posts/2025-04-17-details/index.md

 When implementing a command handler, the event bus that delivers the command feels like a black box.
 It simply "calls" my function.
 I don't care about how the subjects are partitioned, how the events are stored, or how the bus is implemented.
 It's just a detail at this moment.

+There’s no exclusivity in this relationship—both the business function and the database can simultaneously be in focus.
+This (offten) happens when we’re not only concerned with stored data or business logic in isolation, but also with how they interact and influence each other.

 ## Details Are Relative

 "Detail" is not a synonym for "irrelevant."
 It’s a reflection of our mental spotlight—what we’re choosing to illuminate, and what we’re willing to let fade into the background.